 When we work with new clients who are considering the idea of setting up their first online advisory board for customers who often cannot attend their live consultancy meetings, we are sometimes met with concern about advisors being open to adopting a new technology and “sharing” information in discussion forums where their colleagues will be able to see their comments.

-Adopting any new behavior, let alone a new technology that often feels very foreign to one’s day to day experiences, can be daunting.
-What we have found over the past 6 years at Impetus Digital, however, is that the probability of someone adapting, leveraging and enjoying the online advisory board experience is based on how many of their peers have also adopted it.
-Because we have worked with thousands of physicians, nurses and pharmacists over the years, later adopters are now being encouraged to participate in online advisory boards because all of their peers are using them.
-You can see this behavior outlined in a technical presentation by Dean Eckles from the mediaX Conference at Stanford entitled “Science and Technology Feedback” who discussed how ideas, image and other elements spread in online social networks.
-The more someone is exposed to a new technology or idea as presented through their peers, the more likely they will adopt that technology or idea.
+Adopting any new behavior, let alone a new technology that often feels very foreign to one’s day-to-day experiences can be daunting.
+What we have found over the past 6 years at Impetus Digital, however, is that the probability of someone adopting, leveraging, and enjoying the online advisory board experience is based on how many of their peers have also adopted it.
+Because we have worked with thousands of physicians, nurses, and pharmacists over the years, late adopters are now being encouraged to participate in online advisory boards because all of their peers are using them.
+You can see this behavior outlined in a technical presentation by Dean Eckles from the mediaX Conference at Stanford entitled “Science and Technology Feedback,” who discussed how ideas, image, and other elements spread in online social networks.
+The more someone is exposed to a new technology or idea as presented through their peers, the more likely they are to adopt that technology or idea.

-The adoption process does not happen as a “step change” where, once someone clearly sees the advantage of that new technology or idea, immediately implements or incorporates that into their thinking or day to day practice.
-What happens in reality is the progression of “contagious” behavior is something that occurs progressively over time.
+The adoption process does not happen as a “step change” where, once someone clearly sees the advantage of that new technology or idea, immediately implements or incorporates that into their thinking or day-to-day practice.
+What happens in reality is that the progression of “contagious” behavior occurs progressively over time.